Ephraim-E-Stiefel/Credit-Risk-Scoring-Model/README.md

 ## Project Overview

-This repository presents a machine learning project focused on developing and evaluating models for ***predicting credit default risk***.
+This repository hosts a machine learning project focused on developing and evaluating models for ***predicting credit default risk***.
 The goal is to build robust predictive models that can accurately assess the likelihood of a loan applicant defaulting, thereby aiding financial institutions in better risk management and informed lending decisions.

 ---